icyphox/site/pages/blog/my-setup.md

 My primary text editor is [nvim](https://neovim.org).
 Again, all configs in my dotfiles repo linked above.
 I manage all my passwords using [pass(1)](https://passwordstore.org).

+Most of my security tooling is typically run via a Kali Linux docker container.
+This is convenient for many reasons, keeps your global namespace clean and a single command to drop into a Kali shell.

 I use a DigitalOcean droplet (BLR1) as a public filehost, found at [x.icyphox.sh](https://x.icyphox.sh).
 The UI is the wonderful [serve](https://github.com/zeit/serve), by [ZEIT](https://zeit.co).
 The same box also serves as my IRC bouncer and OpenVPN (TCP), which I tunnel via SSH running on 443.
 Campus firewall woes.